prinzeesalmeron/newProject/WALLET_INTEGRATION_GUIDE.md

 ### 1. Connect Your Wallet

-The application now displays a **"Connect Wallet"** button in the navigation bar.
+The wallet connection is integrated into the **User Profile**.
 Users can:

+- Click on their profile picture/name in the navigation bar
+- In the profile modal, find the "Wallet Connection" section
 - Click "Connect Wallet" to choose from available wallet providers (MetaMask, Coinbase Wallet, etc.)
 - The wallet will prompt users to connect their account
-- Once connected, the user's address and balance are displayed
+- Once connected, the user's wallet address and balance are displayed in the profile

 ### 2. Network Detection & Switching